 Short Inca Trail Itinerary (Day by Day)

-The Short Inca Trail itinerary condenses the highlights of the classic Inca Trail into a two-day experience.
+The Short Inca Trail itinerary condenses the highlights of the classic Inca Trail into a dos-day experience.
 It features hiking, archaeological sites, and a memorable arrival at Machu Picchu through the Sun Gate.

 Below is a detailed day-by-day overview of the itinerary.